amanzi/ats/INSTALL.md

   * Clone the Amanzi source for the latest release.
 Currently this is ``0.88``
     ```
     git clone -b amanzi-0.88 http://github.com/amanzi/amanzi $AMANZI_SRC_DIR
+    git submodule --init --remote
     ```

-  * Clone the ATS source for the latest release.
-    ```
-    git clone -b ats-0.88 http://github.com/amanzi/ats $ATS_SRC_DIR
-    ```

-2. Configure and build the Amanzi TPLs and Amanzi.
+2. Configure and build the Amanzi TPLs, Amanzi, and ATS.

   * Run bootstrap.
 An example usage of bootstrap is in ${ATS_SRC_DIR} at amanzi_bootstrap.sh.
 If you follow the above instructions exactly, you can use that file as is, but maybe read it anyway, so you see what is happening.
     ```